godotengine/godot-docs/tutorials/misc/state_design_pattern.rst

 	pass

 A few notes on the above script.
-First, this implementation uses a ''setup(change_state, animated_sprite, persistent_state)'' method to assign references.
+First, this implementation uses a ``setup(change_state, animated_sprite, persistent_state)`` method to assign references.
 These references will be instantiated in the parent of this state.
-This helps with something in programming known as cohesion.
+This helps with something in programming known as *cohesion*.
 The state of the player does not want the responsibility of creating these variables, but does want to be able to use them.
-However, this does make the state 'coupled' to the state's parent.
+However, this does make the state *coupled* to the state's parent.
 This means that the state is highly reliant on whether it has a parent which contains these variables.
-So, remember that coupling and cohesion are important concepts when it comes to code management.
+So, remember that *coupling* and *cohesion* are important concepts when it comes to code management.

 .. note::
   See the following page for more details on cohesion and coupling: https://courses.cs.washington.edu/courses/cse403/96sp/coupling-cohesion.html

 Second, there are some methods in the script for moving, but no implementation.
-The state script just uses 'pass' to show that it will not execute any instructions when the methods are called.
+The state script just uses ``pass`` to show that it will not execute any instructions when the methods are called.
 This is important.

-Third, the ''_physics_process(delta)'' method is actually implemented here.
-This allows the states to have a default ''_phyics_process(delta)'' implementation where a velocity is used to move the player.
-The way that the states can modify the movement of the player is to use the velocity variable defined in their base class, then call their base class's implementation of ''_physics_process(delta)''.
+Third, the ``_physics_process(delta)`` method is actually implemented here.
+This allows the states to have a default ``_phyics_process(delta)`` implementation where ``velocity`` is used to move the player.
+The way that the states can modify the movement of the player is to use the ``velocity`` variable defined in their base class.

-Finally, this script is actually being designated as a class named ''State''.
-This makes refactoring the code easier, since the file path from using the 'load' and 'preload' functions in Godot will not be needed.
+Finally, this script is actually being designated as a class named ``State``.
+This makes refactoring the code easier, since the file path from using the ``load()`` and ``preload()`` functions in godot will not be needed.

-So, now that there is a base state, the three states discussed earlier can be implemented.
+So, now that there is a base state, the two states discussed earlier can be implemented.

 .. tabs::
   .. code-tab:: gdscript GDScript